 Maybe the SRM system is down for maintenance, please check http://web.grid.sara.nl/cgi-bin/lofar.py.
 If there is nothing going on, there is probably something wrong with the download service.
-Please try again a bit later and notify Science Support, if the issue persists.
+Please try again a bit later and submit a support request to the Radio Observatory helpdesk, if the issue persists.